 Brecon 5 miles, Llandovery 22 miles, Abergavenny 25 miles.

-If you would like to speak to someone who has visited this property please ask for: Elizabeth, Jessica or Lucy
+If you would like to speak to someone who has visited this property please ask for: Elizabeth and Lucy.

 A friendly cathedral town in the lee of the mountains with the rivers Usk and Honddu running through.
 For a small town, there's a lot going on.
 A leisure centre with a pool, 1930s style cinema, excellent theatre and plenty of shops and cafes.
 On the outskirts of the town are popular villages including Llangorse with it famous lake, Cantref with its popular adventure farm, Talybont, well known as a walking and cycling hub and Felin Fach, home of The Griffin, a highly acclaimed pub and restaurant.
 Read more about Brecon